 Where demolition of existing structures, excavation or fill is proposed within the Tree Protection Zone (TPZ), arboricultural assessment and sensitive construction methods will be required.
+Where works are proposed outside of the TPZ, no sensitive construction methods are required.

 Tree removal recommendations have been based on tree Retention Values and construction offsets.
 Trees may generally be recommended for removal in the following circumstances: